 This Code of Conduct provides a process of behavioral correction in which inappropriate behaviors are followed by consequences.
 Except as may otherwise be provided in state or federal law, the range of disciplinary actions which may be imposed for violations of the Code of Conduct includes, but is not limited to the following:

-- Warning and/or Counseling with a School Administrator or Counselor
+- Warning and/or Counseling with a School Administrator, Counselor, or Behavior Coach

 - Loss of Privileges

 - Detention (Morning, Lunch, or Afternoon)

 - Saturday School

 - Referral to a Disciplinary Hearing for Expulsion

 - Referral to ReGroup (formerly known as Day Treatment)

 - Suspension or Expulsion from the School Bus